Stay At Home Educator

 Do you write art lesson plans for your preschoolers?
 Every year, I attempt this same challenge as I plan for my newest preschool class.
-While it may seem that there is little need for art lesson plans, I assure you that just like with any other part of teaching preschool, having a plan in place for how you approach art lessons is just as important as anything else.
+While it may seem that there is little need for art lesson plans, I assure you that having a plan in place for how you approach art lessons is just as important as anything else.
+Just like with any other part of teaching preschool, planning out your preschool art curriculum will reap huge benefits throughout the year!

 How to write art lesson plans for preschool - Art for preschoolers is so important.
 What's the best way to incorporate teaching art in preschool?
 These three easy ways to write art lesson plans gives teachers and parents guidance.